pquerna/hurl/README.md

-# STATUS: WIP, nothing works, this is README driven development.

 # hurl, a tool to hurl traffic at URLs

 `hurl` provides a suite of network benchmarking and result analytic tools.